-Scouts take part in over 200 activities, learning a whole host of new skills, getting in the great outdoors and going on a variety of adventures every year.
-Scouts work together and often take the lead on projects for their troop or the local community.
+Taking part in over 200 activities, Scouts learn a whole host of new skills, get in the great outdoors and go on a variety of adventures every year.
+They work together and often take the lead on projects for their troop or the local community.
 We build confidence and allow young people to explore their beliefs and attitudes and express themselves.

 Scouts in our District.

 Scouts can frequently be found out and about having an adventure and they will likely enjoy nights away from home at least once a year.